lukeed/mk-dirs/readme.md

 ## Benchmarks

-:bulb: Please consider that these benchmarks are _largely affected_ by System behavior!
+:bulb: Please consider that these benchmarks are _largely affected_ by system behavior!<br>
 In other words, the time it takes your OS to create a directory _is never consistent_.

 ```
 mk-dirs